PerimeterX/perimeterx-php-sdk/README.md

 #### <a name="custom-uri"></a>Custom URI

-The URI can be returned to the PerimeterX module using a custom user function defined on the $perimeterxConfig variable.
+The URI can be returned to the PerimeterX module, using a custom user function, defined on the $perimeterxConfig variable.

 **Default:** `$_SERVER['REQUEST_URI']`